Women's Champions League: Who needs what to qualify?

 Group C

-Barcelona are through to the quarter-finals.
-They will be confirmed in first place if they avoid defeat at Arsenal.
+Arsenal will go through if they avoid defeat by five goals or more.

-Arsenal will go through if they avoid defeat or if Hoffenheim do not win.
+Hoffenheim must win by five goals or more to overtake Arsenal on head-to-head goals scored.

 HB Køge are unable to finish in the top two.